 The protocol-related procedures are associated with minimal discomfort to the participants, who will either not receive their usual ACEi or ARB or continue their usual therapy during the trial period, depending on assignment to the discontinuation or the continuation group, respectively.
 Discontinuation of RAS inhibition therapy may result in minimal increases in blood pressure; however, blood pressure is routinely measured and, thus, closely monitored during their hospital admission.
 For groups A and B, in case of hospitalisation for <30 days, the participant will be instructed to contact his/her general practitioner at day 30 for blood pressure measurements and re-evaluation of antihypertensive therapy.
-At discharge, for all participants in groups A and B, the site investigator will also inform the general practitioner of trial participation (via an electronic discharge letter) and at day 30, site to contact their general practitioner for blood pressure measurement, re-evaluation and recommencement of antihypertensive therapy.
-Groups C and D will be closely monitored with weekly visits, and a possible rise in blood ξ pressure or other side effects can be quickly addressed.
+At discharge, for all participants in groups A and B, the site investigator will also inform the general practitioner of trial participation (via an electronic discharge letter) and at day 30, site investigator will contact each participant to remind them $\neg$ to contact their general practitioner for blood pressure d measurement, re-evaluation and recommencement of antihypertensive therapy.
+Groups C and D will be closely monitored with weekly visits, and a possible rise in blood Z pressure or other side effects can be quickly addressed.